See by:open filter

 Elyse primarily handles commercial and product liability matters, including five arbitrations / trials in the last seven years for clients such as DISH, Telenor and Nintendo.
 As demonstrated by the engagements below, her practice is not limited by case type or industry.
 Instead, clients rely on her ability to immerse herself in the relevant details of their products and services, as well as her unique blend of pragmatism, imagination and advocacy.

 Jessica Edmundson is a litigation associate in Orrick's New York office.

-Olivier Edwards is a lawyer in Orrick’s Paris office in the Technology Companies Group.
+Olivier Edwards is a lawyer in Orrick’s Paris office, member of the Technology Companies Group.
 He advises emerging companies and venture capital funds on investment, merger and acquisition matters with an emphasis on cross-border deals.

 Olivier has been and is continuously recognized in Chambers & Partners, and has been described by his clients as “a very senior lawyer with vast experience in the merger and acquisition process,” "a talented lawyer and leading figure.“ He is a top-tier venture capital practitioner renowned for his fund-raising prowess and is often called the “godfather" of French venture law.

-With a great experience on cross-border merger and acquisitions deals, and joint-venture operations, Olivier has worked with key players of the tech market such as eBay, Sony Ericsson, Softbank, Accel Ventures, Biom'Up, Balyo, Aledia and Partech.
+With a great experience on cross-border merger and acquisitions deals, and joint-venture operations, Olivier has worked with key players of the tech market such as eBay, Sony Ericsson, Softbank, Astanor, Biom'Up, Balyo, Aledia and Partech.

 With Matteo Daste, Olivier is a co-founder and co-Chair of Silicon Valley’s Europe Desk which strengthens our unique positioning alongside European companies aiming at Silicon Valley’s capital and technologies and US corporates looking for investment opportunities in Europe.